ARM-software/abi-aa/buildattr64/buildattr64.rst

 Public subsections
 ------------------

-Subsections with a vendor name prefix of "aeabi" are public subsections.
+Subsections with a vendor name prefix of "aeabi\_" are public subsections.
 They contain attributes defined by this specification.

 Each public subsection defines its own attribute tags.